lvgl/lvgl/docs/details/widgets/line.rst

 Overview
 ********

-The Line object is capable of drawing straight lines between a set of points.
+The Line Widget is capable of drawing straight lines between a set of points.

 .. _lv_line_parts_and_styles: